brandur/sorg/content/drafts/interfaces.md

 </figure>

-Somewhere around the late 90s or early 00s we made the decision to jump ship off desktop apps and start writing the lion's share of new software for the web.
+Somewhere around the late 90s or early 00s we made the decision to jump ship from desktop apps and start writing the lion's share of new software for the web.
 This was largely for pragmatic reasons: the infrastructure to talk to a remote server became possible for the first time, good